magento/devdocs/src/cloud/release-notes/backward-incompatible-changes.md

 Workaround: Replace instances of `bin/docker` with `bin/magento-docker` in your scripts and commands.

 #### Docker command change
-Change: `bin/magento-docker` commands now remove the containers they create after for one-off commands.
+Change: `bin/magento-docker` commands now remove the containers they create after one-off commands.

 Workaround: No workaround is needed unless you relied on the leftover containers created after using `magento-docker` commands.
 If you did use those leftover containers, you can instead run the commands manually using `docker-compose run`.